 For multi-satellite case, the S1AP message also includes UE context and UE location information from the MME.
 The UE location information can be used by the (target) eNodeB to page the UE in step 8.

-8. When the service link is available (i.e. the next access timer stored in the UE expires and the target eNodeB is available to the UE), the RRC connection between the UE and target eNodeB is resumed by paging the UE trigging the RRC resume based on the UE ID stored in UE context.
+8. When the service link is available (i.e. the next access timer stored in the UE expires and the target eNodeB is available to the UE), the RRC connection between the UE and target eNodeB is resumed by paging the UE trigging the RRC connection to be resumed based on the UE ID stored in UE context.

 9. Steps 1~4 are repeated, for the next uplink NAS message in the procedure.